 I finished in fourth place with a time of 20 hours and 43 minutes.
 I missed out on a top three finish and my A-goal of going under 20 hours.
 However, the most significant and personal aspect of my race was that I had successfully battled through the late race mental demons that have so often plagued and infuriated me.

 Lesson #1: I have to work on my nutrition and hydration.
 I’ve always prided myself on having an iron stomach.
 I have never thrown up during a race or had intense nausea ruin a race.
 But I’ve developed a false sense of reliance in my ability to maintain a steady dose of calories throughout an entire race.
-For Grindstone, Hellgate, and Pinhoti, I have failed to keep eating the requisite amount of calories over the last third of the race due to lack of discipline in continuing to eat and drink while dealing with slight nausea.
+For Grindstone, Hellgate, and Pinhoti, I have failed to keep eating the requisite amount of calories over the last third of the race due to a lack of discipline in continuing to eat and drink while dealing with slight nausea.
 I also need to stay on top of sodium replacement, so that I remain mentally vigilant and also allow my stomach to keep efficiently processing liquids and calories.

 Lesson #2: This race taught me how to use my support team to bring out the best in me when the day doesn’t turn out as planned.
-It’s only me who is ultimately upset in not meeting my A-goal.
-My wife and friends are not let down in my “failure” to meet my A-goal.
+It’s only me who is ultimately upset about not meeting my A-goal.
+My friends are not let down in my “failure” to meet my A-goal.
 I am my harshest critic.
 Shifting my focus from myself to my support team can bring out my best during my most extreme times of self-doubt.
 The outcome and experience are ultimately defined by giving my best possible effort on the given day.
 And it’s important to remember that your best effort is a constantly moving target in ultras.